plow-technologies/inferno/README.md

 ### Regular Inferno

-in a shell go to /inferno and run `nix build .#inferno-lsp-server` run ls -al result copy the nix/store ... directory to your clipboard.
+In a shell go to /inferno and run `nix build .#inferno-lsp-server` Run `ls -al result`
+Copy the nix/store ... directory to your clipboard.
 Open VScode, press ctrl + shift + P and search for Open User Settings.
 Search for Inferno, find the inferno LSP extension tab and open it.
 Paste the directory you copied into the `Path to the inferno-lsp-server executable` field.

 Be sure to append `/bin/inferno-lsp-server` to the end of the directory, then restart VScode.